Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 The height of the font is available in the `font.height` property.

-Characters in the text string that are not part of the font are ignored.
+Characters in the text string that are not part of the font are not rendered.

+##### `drawFrame(frame, dictionary, x, y)`

+The `drawFrame` function renders the ColorCell compressed image referenced by the `frame` argument at the location specified by the `x` and `y` arguments.
+The `dictionary` argument is an `Object` that contains width and height properties that indicate the source dimensions of the image.

 ## C API Reference